ordavidov/ordavidov/README.md

 Hi, I’m Orit Davidovich.
 I work at IBM as an applied math research scientist.<br>
-I spend my days thinking about data-driven optimzation, while experimenting in hands-on ways.<br>
+I spend my days thinking about reinforcement learning / transformers for combinatorial optimzation, while experimenting in hands-on ways.<br>
 I often spend a considerable amount of time thinking about how best to deploy and distribute stuff on a cluster.<br>
 You can reach me at orit.davidovich at ibm.com